 - Pityriasis rosea has no long-lasting health effects and is not directly contagious.

 - Lifelong immunity often occurs after one episode of pityriasis rosea.

 What is pityriasis rosea?

 Pityriasis rosea is a common rash usually seen in individuals between 10-35 years of age.
 The rash typically lasts six to eight weeks, rarely extending 12 weeks or longer.
 Once a person has pityriasis rosea, it generally does not recur in their lifetime.

-Pityriasis rosea characteristically begins as an asymptomatic single, large pink, scaly patch called the "herald patch" or mother patch, measuring 2-10 centimeters.
-The herald patch is a dry pink to red patch which appears on the back, chest, or neck and has a well-defined, scaly border.
+Pityriasis rosea characteristically begins as an asymptomatic single, large pink, scaly plaque called the "herald patch" or mother patch, measuring 2-10 centimeters.
+The herald patch is a dry pink to red plaque which appears on the back, chest, or neck and has a well-defined, scaly border.